Classifying group algebras in which the socle of the center is an ideal: Introduction

 \section{Introduction}

-Let $F$ be a field.
-In this paper, we study the question for which finite groups $G$, the socle $\soc(ZFG)$ of the center of $FG$ is an ideal in $FG$.
-This is a natural sequel to the corresponding problem for the Jacobson radical of the center of $FG$, which was solved by Clarke \cite{CLA69}, Koshitani \cite{KOS78} and K\"ulshammer~\cite{KUL20}.
-There also exist connections to the corresponding question for the Reynolds ideal, which was answered in \cite{BRE222}.
-These properties are particularly interesting as they are invariants of the group algebra, that is, they are only related to the algebra structure of $FG$ and do not depend on a choice of a group basis of $FG$.
+Let $F$ be a field and let $G$ be a finite group.
+A natural question to study is which aspects of the structure of~$G$ are determined by (ring-theoretic) properties of its group algebra $FG$.
+Featuring as Problem 16 in Brauer's famous list of problems~\cite{BRA63}, this question has seen extensive research.
+This is motivated by the fact that group algebras are the central objects studied in the representation theory of finite groups.
+In this paper, we contribute to this line of research by studying the following question:

-Some results on general symmetric algebras in which the socle of the center is an ideal were obtained in \cite{BRE221}.
-In \cite{BRE222}, we provided results on the general structure of the finite groups $G$ for which $\soc(ZFG)$ is an ideal in $FG$.
-Additionally, we characterized the finite groups of prime power order with this property.
-Based on these results, this paper now provides a detailed description of the structure of the groups with this property.
-For a large class of finite groups, we can even state a complete characterization.
+The corresponding problem was studied previously for the Jacobson radical of the center of $FG$ (see \cite{CLA69, KOS78, KUL20}) as well as for the Reynolds ideal (see \cite[Theorem~A]{BRE222}).
+General results on symmetric algebras in which the socle of the center is an ideal were obtained in \cite{BRE221}.
+In~\cite{BRE222}, we focused on deriving general structural properties of a finite group $G$ from the assumption that $\soc(ZFG)$ is an ideal in $FG$.
+In contrast, the aim of the present paper is a precise classification of the groups with this property, which underlines the strength of its structural implications.
+Using the results of \cite{BRE222}, we first derive a detailed description of the groups with this property.
+For a prototype case, we then derive a complete classification.
+In essence, we show that these groups can be built as central products of extensions of Camina $p$-groups by an automorphism of large order.

-By \cite[Remark 3.1]{BRE222}, it suffices to consider algebraically closed fields~$F$ of characteristic $p > 0$.
-If $\soc(ZFG)$ is an ideal in $FG$, then $G = P \rtimes H$ is the semidirect product of a Sylow $p$-subgroup $P$ of $G$ and an abelian $p'$-group $H$ (see \cite[Corollary 3.5]{BRE222}).
-Due to the reductions given in \cite[Remark~3.11 and Section 5]{BRE222}, which will be revisited in Section \ref{sec:introduction}, it suffices to consider groups of the form $G= G' \rtimes H$ for which $G'$ is a Sylow $p$-subgroup and $H$ is an abelian $p'$-group.
-Moreover, we may assume that $G$ has a trivial $p'$-core $O_{p'}(G)$.
-If $\soc(ZFG)$ is an ideal in $FG$, then the Frattini subgroup $\Phi(G')$ of $G'$ is contained in $Z(G')$ (see \cite[Proposition 3.20]{BRE222}).